 - Assist with day-to-day operations of the finance department

 - Other duties as assigned

-- Self-starters committed to fighting gerrymandering across the United States
+- Self-starters committed to fixing gerrymandering across the United States

-- Energetic and interested in gaining experience and involvement in a political communications team
+- Energetic and interested in gaining experience and involvement in politics and law

 - Successful in a fast-paced environment with competing deadlines